 There are lots of them.
 My family calls a poor theatrical production a “knee squeezer”.
 A knee squeezer is a performance of a musical or play that isn’t very good.
 We coined the phrase many years ago when my daughter and I were attending a play that was really weak.
 It was a small theater and many people sitting around us knew us well.
 We knew we couldn’t leave in the middle of the performance because everyone would see us cut out early, so we began squeezing each other’s knees when the play was dragging or someone would overact.
 You get the idea.
 So, now whenever we see a movie, play or musical that we don’t care for, we just say, “Boy, what a knee squeezer” and everyone understands.

 How about you?
-Here are some others.
+Here are some other family-isms.
 Let’s see if you can figure out what they mean:

 - Eraser noogies